Lammastide or Lughnasadh/Lughnasa falls at the halfway point between the Summer Solstice and Autumn Equinox.

 - Reflect on the year in your journal or share with others around a bonfire.
 Lughnasa is one of the great Celtic fire-festivals.

-- Look up the myths of any of the grain Gods and Goddesses and discuss with your family and friends.
+- Look up the myths of any of the grain Gods and Goddesses and discuss with your kids, family, and friends.

-- Go to a county fair to celebrate the end of summer, school beginning, harvest.
+- Go to a county or state fair to celebrate the end of summer, school beginning, harvest.

 - Make corn dollies, herb wreaths or garlands, bake bread.
 Cute kids crafts here.

-- Go on a nature walk and look at the changes.
+- Go on a nature walk and look at the changes in the trees and wildflowers.

 - Sing songs and roast food over the fire.